 Register here: registration closed

 We are pleased to offer an informational sheet with numerous links for articles, blogs and ways to engage in our “new normal.”
 The resources were collected from many faith communions and organizations.
 Click here to access this resource.

 The United Church of Christ and Interfaith Power & Light invite you

 May, 20, 2020, 1:00pm EDT to their monthly webinar:

 Statistics and studies have demonstrated the link between COVID-19 death rates and environmental injustice.
 This webinar will address this link from three perspectives: scientific research, front line experience, and government response.
 Senator Cory Booker will be joined by Harvard researcher Francesca Dominici and one of the frontline leaders of St. John the Baptist Parish in Louisiana.
-Register now!

 Read a two-page issue brief on climate change, “Climate Change and Care for Creation.”
 This is the third issue in a new series of global issue briefs to help prepare voters for the 2020 U.S. elections called Faithful Voting and Global Concerns from the Maryknoll Office for Global Concerns.

 U.S. Catholics celebrate fifth anniversary of Pope Francis’ call to care for our common home